-Friends, the great protestant reformer Martin Luther - not to be confused with Martin Luther King... once wrote "when I am angry I can write, pray and preach well, for then my whole temperature is quickened, my understanding is sharpened, and all mundane vexations and temptations depart"
+The great protestant reformer Martin Luther - not to be confused with Dr. Martin Luther King... once wrote "when I am angry I can write, pray and preach well, for then my whole temperature is quickened, my understanding is sharpened, and all mundane vexations and temptations depart"

-Friends, any great reformer or advocate for change in a corrupt system, especially the likes of Dr. King, would agree with that statement.
+And truly any great reformer, or advocate for change in a corrupt system, especially the likes of Dr. King, would certainly agree with that statement.
+You might agree with it as well.

-Anger can motivate us to take a stand for what is right and fight against injustice.
+Because anger can motivate us to take a stand for what is right and fight against injustice.

 However the philosopher Aristotle once said "Anybody can become angry - that is easy, but to be angry with the right person and to the right degree and at the right time and for the right purpose, and in the right way - that is not within everybody's power and is not easy."
-I'm sure we would agree... our experience tells us that it's not easy for anger be used constructively.